 - Qualified and trained

 - Accountable for their responsibilities

 Primary Route or No?

 When creating or modifying an account delegate record, you will see a checkbox option on the applicable Account Delegate document for Account Delegate Primary Route.
 If checked, documents will route directly to the Action List of the delegate instead of the Fiscal Officer.
-The Fiscal Officer and any other delegates on the account can still access the document by selecting the name of the approver on whose behalf they are approving from the Choose Secondary Delegation drop-down menu from the upper right corner of their Action List in KFS.
+The Fiscal Officer and any other delegates on the account can still access the document by selecting the name of the approver on whose behalf they are approving from the Choose Primary Delegation (for fiscal officer) and Choose Secondary Delegation (for delegate) drop-down menus from the upper right corner of their Action List in KFS.

 In general, you will not check the Account Delegate Primary Route as the Fiscal Officer is generally the one who will want to receive the documents directly in their KFS Action List.